markdown-l10n/markdown-l10n-spec/README.md

 Documentation in multiple languages makes the information available to wider audience.
 There are volunteers, who can and want to contribute with localization.

-However, Markdown markaup does not support localization.
+However, Markdown markup does not support localization.
 There is no process to chunk doc in pieces to facilitate iterative collaborative document update.
 As soon as a original document is updated, all localizations can become outdated.